WildlifeDatasets/wildlife-datasets/docs/downloads.md

 TODO: finish
 -->

+## HappyWhale

+Go to the [competition website](https://www.kaggle.com/competitions/happy-whale-and-dolphin), the Data tab and agree with terms.

+## HumpbackWhale

+Go to the [competition website](https://www.kaggle.com/competitions/humpback-whale-identification), the Data tab and agree with terms.

 ## SealID

 SealID requires a one-time token for download.
 Please go their [download website](https://doi.org/10.23729/0f4a3296-3b10-40c8-9ad3-0cf00a5a4a53), click the Data tab, then three dots next to the Download button and copy the `URL` link.
 Then use